gum1x/fansign/README.md

 OXAPAY_MERCHANT_KEY=your-oxapay-merchant-key
 ```

+**⚠️ IMPORTANT**: When copying your Supabase keys, make sure there are **NO extra spaces, newlines, or quotes**.
+Copy the key exactly as shown in your Supabase dashboard.

 **Note**: Railway automatically provides `RAILWAY_STATIC_URL` which will be used for `NEXT_PUBLIC_APP_URL` and `NEXTAUTH_URL`.
 You don't need to set these manually unless you want to override them.

 ### Step-by-Step Railway Setup